 Other videos posted to social media showed Datuna being escorted away by security.
 “See you after jail, guys,” he said as guards steered him through the crowd.

-But when the commotion settled, Datuna wasn’t arrested.
+When the commotion settled, Datuna wasn’t arrested.
 The banana was replaced with a newer, fresher one.
 And the gallery appeared to take the whole episode in stride.